On the Wasserstein distance between a hyperuniform point process and its mean: Introduction

 where $\mu_N$ is the empirical measure of the Coulomb gas and $\mu$ its equilibrium measure.
 The same bound was obtained by Carroll, Marzo, Massaneda and Ortega-Cerdà in \cite{carrollmarzomassanedaortegacerda} for a class of $\beta$-ensembles on compact manifolds.
 In his PhD thesis, Prod'homme \cite{prodhomme} obtained a similar result for the $W_2$ distance for the Ginibre ensemble.
 Furthermore, Jalowy \cite{jalowy2023wasserstein} gave general bounds for the $W_p$ distance with a family of random matrices improving the bounds given by O'Rourke and Williams \cite{RandomMatrices}.

+In this paper, we provide a condition on the centered $p$-th moment of the number of points in squares so that the optimal rate is attained for $W_p$:

+where $\overline{\mu}_N$ is $\esp\mu_N$ up to some normalization factor, in order to deal with the fact that the number of points may be random.
+Similar results in dimension $d$ are also provided.
+This condition on moments may be linked to the notion of hyperuniformity, which is a way for a point process to encode a more regular pattern in the repartition of points than in the independent case.
+The proof strategy is very close to the approach of Prod'homme for the Ginibre ensemble \cite{prodhomme}.
+It relies on a multi-scale argument which was already used on this problem by several authors, including \cite{AKT84}.

-Recently, Lachièze-Rey and Yogeshwaran \cite{lachiezereyyogeshwaran} studied the transportation problem for hyperuniform point processes.
+Recently, Lachièze-Rey and Yogeshwaran \cite{lachiezereyyogeshwaran} also studied the transportation problem for hyperuniform point processes.
 They obtain optimal transport cost for $p$-Wasserstein distances for translation invariant point processes with some conditions on the pair correlation function and a control of the integrable reduced pair correlation function.
-This project was carried independently to ours and, despite the overlap of the results, use totally different techniques.
-In addition, Leblé and Huesmann obtained in \cite{huesmannleble} the almost equivalence between hyperuniformity and the existence of Wasserstein bounds in dimension $2$, to the cost of a much more technical approach.
+This project was carried out independently of ours and, despite the overlap of the results, uses totally different techniques.
+In addition, Leblé and Huesmann obtained in \cite{huesmannleble} the almost equivalence between hyperuniformity and the existence of Wasserstein bounds in dimension $2$, at the cost of a much more technical approach.
+The links between these works are discussed more precisely in Section \ref{sec:Comments}.

+The paper is organized as follows.
+Section \ref{sec:Background} provides the relevant background about point processes, Wasserstein distances and hyperuniformity.
+Section \ref{sec:Results} first states a result on random measures (Theorem \ref{thm:minimal-hypotheses}) and then provides a version for point processes (see Corollary \ref{cor:main}), particularly determinantal ones (see Proposition \ref{prop:DPP}).
+Section \ref{sec:App} is devoted to applying the preceding results to the Ginibre ensemble and the Poisson point process, showing that they may be seen as perturbed lattices.
+After several comments and perspectives (Section \ref{sec:Comments}), the proofs are presented in Sections \ref{sec:Proofs} and \ref{sec:ProofGinibre}.